 P.S.
 For more information on selecting the right line for your setup check out Rio’s comprehensive line matching tool found here.

-An avid angler, seminar host, and writer, Tom Johanessen has had over 200 works published in a plethora of Outdoor Magazines.
+An avid angler, seminar host, and writer, Tom Johanesen has had over 200 works published in a plethora of Outdoor Magazines.
 From his home base in Coquitlam, British Columbia Canada, he explores his home waters and beyond.